 You have the option to buy treated or untreated vermiculite.
 It’s lightweight and highly absorbable, pH neutral, and non-reactive that you can use for many plants.

 Vermiculite is made by heating biotite or phlogopite rocks.
 These rocks are also known as phyllosilicate that contains a large proportion of water and other minerals.

-High-quality vermiculite can absorb 3 to 4 times of water.
+High-quality vermiculite can absorb 3 to 4 times water.
 The spongy dark brown to golden-brown appearance helps it distinguish from perlite.
-As it turn out vermiculite has a better water-holding ability than perlite.
+As it turns out vermiculite has a better water-holding ability than perlite.

 Below are the vermiculite size and its usage.

 |0 to 3 mm||Used during the seed germination and cover for flower seed|

 |0 to 10 mm||Used in bulbs flower propagation|